romi/romi-robots-docs/docs/plant_imager/how_to/scan_plant_imager_2.1.md

    n_points = 4  # number of images to take around the plant
    ```

-!!! notr
+!!! note
    Do not modify `radius` unless you have a specific reason.

 2. **Navigate to your acquisition folder** and launch the test scan: